Şehzade Mehmed Ziyaeddin: Public life

 On 11 November 1911, he traveled to Egypt to meet the King of the United Kingdom George V, and his wife, Queen Mary of Teck, and stayed there until 29 November 1911.
 Between 4 and 5 November 1912, during the Balkan Wars, he visited the Çatalca front.
 Between 10 and 21 April 1917, during the First World War, he visited the German Empire.

-On 15 October 1917, he met with the German emperor Wilhelm II, when the latter visited Istanbul in 1917.
-On 9 May 1918, he also met with the Emperor Charles I of Austria, when the latter visited Istanbul in 1918, with his wife Empress Zita of Bourbon-Parma.
+On 15 October 1917, he met with the German Emperor Wilhelm II, when the latter visited Istanbul.
+On 9 May 1918, he also met the Emperor Charles I of Austria, during the latter's visit to Istanbul, with his wife Empress Zita of Bourbon-Parma.